 Certified facilitators are expected to put their new skills to work within five years of the date of certification.
 This is key to ensuring that certified facilitators keep and develop their own competencies over the years.
 It is also a way for ITCILO to be able to follow-up, monitor and as to maintain a feedback mechanism with the facilitators.

-Details on the certification maintenance will be made available to the selected candidates.
+Details on the certification maintenance process will be made available to the selected candidates.

 The tuition includes: